Sam-amr/Spotify_sql_data_analysis/README.md

 # SPOTIFY DATA ANALYSIS USING SQL

+### Overview
+The Spotify data analysis project focuses on exploring music streaming data to gain insights into songs, artists, albums, and listener engagement.
+Using SQL, the project involves cleaning the dataset, analyzing track popularity, album types, and streaming platforms, and performing calculations on metrics such as energy, danceability, views, and likes.
+Key analyses include identifying top-streamed tracks, most active artists, platform-specific performance, and trends in musical attributes.
+The project demonstrates how SQL can turn raw streaming data into actionable insights for music recommendation, marketing strategies, and content optimization.

 ### Objectives
 1. Identify the most viewed, liked, and streamed tracks.
 2. Determine top-performing artists and albums using aggregated metrics.